Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Experiments

-\textbf{Evaluation in Simulation \& Real World:} We train all methods on each downstream task for $4 \times 10^{8}$ environment samples with 3 random seeds.
-The simulation results are detailed in Figure~\ref{fig:lc_sim}, and real-world results are provided in Table \ref{table:downstream_real}.
-For the \texttt{Following Command} task, while all methods mastered basic locomotion, ours excelled in efficiency and smoothly transitioned between diverse linear and angular velocities.
-The other tasks, \texttt{Jump Forward} and \texttt{Following Command + Jump Forward}, demanded advanced jumping abilities, which baselines couldn't emerge.
-These baseline methods either continuously moved forward, remained grounded when prompted to jump, or toppled to evade energy consumption penalties.
-In contrast, our system seamlessly bridged jumping and running actions, securing the highest episode return.
-Despite providing with a comprehensive reference motion dataset, baselines couldn't harness the skills.
-This shortcoming possibly stems from the challenge of deriving agile locomotion skills from the dataset using only adversarial stylization rewards, mirroring the GAIL baseline's poor performance in low-level motion prior training.
+\textbf{Evaluation in Simulation \& Real World:} We trained all methods on each high-level task for $4 \times 10^{8}$ samples with 3 random seeds.
+Simulation results are detailed in Figure~\ref{fig:lc_sim}, and real-world results are provided in Table~\ref{table:downstream_real}.
+Real-world Following Commands trajectory is also provided in Appendix~\ref{appendix:high_level_visualization}.
+For the \texttt{Following Command} task, all methods mastered basic locomotion, but ours excelled in efficiency and smooth transitions between diverse linear and angular velocities.
+In the \texttt{Jump Forward} and \texttt{Following Command + Jump Forward} tasks, which required advanced jumping abilities, baselines struggled.
+They either moved forward continuously, remained grounded when prompted to jump, or toppled to avoid energy consumption penalties.
+In contrast, our system seamlessly integrated jumping and running actions, achieving the highest episode return.
+Despite having a comprehensive reference motion dataset, baselines couldn't harness the skills effectively.
+This likely stems from the difficulty of deriving agile locomotion skills using only adversarial stylization rewards, similar to the GAIL baseline's poor performance in low-level training.